dnadih/Gas-Laws-simulator/README.md

    - **Drag the Piston Slider:** Observe that reducing the volume increases the gas temperature (simulating adiabatic compression) and vice versa.
    - **Drag the Temperature Slider:** Directly add or remove energy from the gas.
 The volume remains fixed while the pressure and the motion of the gas molecules change.

-Enjoy exploring the behavior of gases through this interactive simulation! \n gas_simulator.py is a little more graphically enhanced version
+Enjoy exploring the behavior of gases through this interactive simulation!
+- gas_simulator.py is a little more graphically enhanced version

 ---